top of page

 One particular feature that makes the piece so affecting and admired is the soaring soprano/treble line that keeps leaping high above the choir (right up to a ‘top C’ in some arrangements).
 In contrast to many of the composers shaped by the Reformation, the point of this kind of writing is not so much to focus attention on individual words as to sweep us up in whichever posture before God is appropriate.
 Here, we come before him in deep sorrow and heartfelt yearning.

 Mark Meynell is Director (Europe and Caribbean) of Langham Preaching.
 He was ordained in the Church of England in 1997 serving in several places including 9 years at All Souls Church, Langham Place, London, (during which he also served as a part-time government chaplain).
 Prior to that, he taught at a small seminary in Kampala, Uganda, for four years.
-Since 2019, he has helped to bring the Hutchmoot Arts conference to the UK and in 2022 completed a Doctor of Ministry (at Covenant Theological Seminary, St Louis) researching the place of the arts in cultural apologetics.
+Since 2019, he has helped to bring Hutchmoot to the UK and in 2022 completed a Doctor of Ministry (at Covenant Theological Seminary, St Louis) researching the place of the arts in cultural apologetics.
 Mark and his wife, Rachel, have two grown-up children, and they live in Maidenhead, Berkshire.

 If you’ve enjoyed this article or other content coming out of the Rabbit Room, you can help support the work by clicking here.